Privacy Notice – California Consumer Privacy Act

 Comprehensive Energy Management Solutions Program

-TRC Solutions, Inc. ( “TRC” or “we” or “our” ) is acting as the implementer of the Comprehensive Energy Management Solutions Program (“Program”) for San Diego Gas & Electric Company (SDG&E).
+TRC Solutions, Inc. (“TRC” or “we” or “our”) is acting as the implementer of the Comprehensive Energy Management Solutions Program (“Program”) for San Diego Gas & Electric Company (SDG&E).
 This role involves the collection of certain personal information to facilitate your involvement in the Program.
 TRC takes the privacy and security of your personal information seriously.
-This Notice is effective January 1, 2021 and describes how we collect, use, and disclose personal information relating to California residents under the California Consumer Privacy Act of 2018 (“CCPA”) and under the California Public Utilities Commission Privacy Rules (“Rules”).
+This Notice is effective January 1, 2023 and describes how we collect, use, and disclose personal information relating to California residents under the California Consumer Privacy Act of 2018 (“CCPA”), including the California Privacy Rights Act of 2020 (“CPRA”) and under the California Public Utilities Commission Privacy Rules (“Rules”).

 What is Personal Information?